ITI/memorizer/Documentation/memorizer/quick_start_busybox.rst

 However, the Memorizer kernel requires a few more switches::

  qemu-system-x86_64 -machine type=q35,accel=kvm,smm=off -smp 4 -m 8G -cpu max,pmu=off -append 'selinux=0 audit=0 maxcpus=1 split_lock_detect=off memorizer_enabled_boot=no nokaslr no_hash_pointers loglevel=8 memalloc_size=4 console=ttyS0' -kernel bzImage-v6.6.30-memorizer-25 -initrd initramfz

+See :ref:`memorizer-grub-cmdline` for more information about individual kernel parameters.

 Congratulations!
 You should now have a running Memorizer kernel.
 See :doc:`using_memorizer` for the next steps.